 My research path during the past three decades has covered European history of chemistry from late 17th to late 19th century, part of which has been published as Affinity, That Elusive Dream: A Genealogy of the Chemical Revolution (MIT Press, 2003).
 By taking a close look at the practical and institutional evolution of eighteenth-century French chemistry, I present a much more complicated genealogy of the Chemical Revolution which is often regarded as the foundational moment for chemistry and modern laboratory sciences.
 This work was supported by a grant from the National Science Foundation.

 My second book, The Imagined Empire: Balloon Enlightenments in Revolutionary Europe (University of Pittsburgh Press, 2016), deals with the creation of a mass public for science with the invention of the hot-air balloon in 1783.
 As a ‘sublime’ spectacle that drew a crowd of 200,000 to 400,000, the balloon ascension fundamentally transformed the meaning of the ‘public’ and introduced a new historical agency.

-My current project, tentatively titled, Patriotic Enlightenment and Useful Sciences, is aimed at configuring a broad intellectual foundation for the French Enlightenment by linking it to the judicial and academic culture in the provinces.
+My current project, tentatively titled, Republican Enlightenment and Useful Sciences, is aimed at configuring the broadly shared moral foundation of the French Enlightenment that nurtured the development of sciences, including moral, political, and economic sciences.